Mental Health After Release

 Mental Health While on Probation or Parole

 Supervision adds its own layer of stress.
-It's okay to acknowledge that.

 Common challenges during supervision: